C1pt2r5/-AI-driven-security-monitoring/README.md

 - Deploy on cloud for distributed monitoring.

 ## License
-This project is open-source and available under the **Apache Server**.
+This project is open-source and available under the **Apache Server 2.0**.